working-as-designed/working-as-designed.github.io/_posts/2025-05-05-helloworld.md

 7. Install lefthook (on ubuntu)
     - `curl -1sLf 'https://dl.cloudsmith.io/public/evilmartians/lefthook/setup.deb.sh' | sudo -E bash; sudo apt install lefthook`
     - At the time of this writing, I'm using version `1.11.12`, and GPT is ALL OVER THE PLACE with its' suggestions about it.
 Beware.
+    - Check out [the repo for this site](https://github.com/working-as-designed/working-as-designed.github.io/tree/main/.lefthook) to see future additions.
     1. Run `lefthook install` in the repo
         - If lefthook ain't doing shit, you probably need to modify `/lefthook.yml`.
-We wil return to this momentarily...
+We will return to this momentarily...
     2. Add some pre-commit scripts
         1. Does your front matter exist?
             ```sh